Florida rapper arrested in Miami jet ski chase

-MIAMI (WFLA) — A Florida rapper was arrested in Miami on charges of eluding law enforcement and recklessly operating a jet ski on Sunday.
+A Florida rapper was arrested in Miami on charges of eluding law enforcement and recklessly operating a jet ski on Sunday, KTLA sister station WFLA reports.

 According to an arrest affidavit, Nehemiah Harden, 19, also known as “SpotemGottem,” of Jacksonville, was arrested in Miami after an official noticed a jet ski in a restricted speed zone, with posted signs.